x4FF3/puppet-syslog_ng/README.md

   }
 ```

-You can allso create filter definitions with:
+You can also create filter definitions with the syslog\_ng::filter define:

 ```puppet
   syslog_ng::filter {'f_sshd':